NCAS-CMS/pyfive/doc/optimising.rst

 -------------------------------

-Optimal access to data occurs when the data is chunked in a way that matches the access patterns of your application, and when the b-tree indexes and attributess are stored contiguously in the file.
+Optimal access to data occurs when the data is chunked in a way that matches the access patterns of your application, and when the b-tree indexes and attributes are stored contiguously in the file.

 Users of ``pyfive`` will always confront data files which have been  created by other software, but if possible, it is worth exploring whether the `h5repack <https://docs.h5py.org/en/stable/special.html#h5repack>`_ tool can